 With countless racing games released across the sixth and seventh generation, there would have been some particularly serious problems if the control scheme wasn’t anything short of perfect; especially compared to it’s closest competitors.
 It could be argued that this, in turn, would add to its level of banality, since there were a fair few games like this across the seventh generation that introduced a few unique mechanics, such as Blur, but having it this way is certainly preferable to the developers taking a needless risk, and possibly ruining the game completely.

 Originality – 2/10

-Since this was originally going to be a launch title, and further judging by many other launch titles released across the eighth generation of gaming, I think it should have been expected that this game was unlikely to stand out to any great extent.
-Unfortunately, forgotten (at least temporarily, I hope), are the days of launch titles that would introduce players to gameplay like they had scarcely seen before.
+Since this was originally going to be a launch title and further judging by many other launch titles released across the eighth generation of gaming, I think it should have been expected that this game was unlikely to stand out to any great extent.
+Unfortunately, forgotten (at least temporarily, I hope), are the days of launch titles that would introduce players to gameplay as they had scarcely seen before.
 I saw with the likes of Knack and Ryse: Son of Rome to name but a few, but this title cemented this for me; even if it didn’t end up being a launch title itself in the end.

 In summation, however, despite what negativity I may have perpetuated with this review, I ended up looking at it in a fairly positive light.
-I’ve played much worse racing games than Driveclub, and despite its lack of individuality, is a fairly enjoyable racing experience.
+I’ve played much worse racing games than Driveclub, and despite its lack of individuality, it is a fairly enjoyable racing experience.